formvuelate/formvuelate/docs/2.x/src/guide/veevalidate.md

 ### Initial Meta

-You can provide `initial-touched` and `initial-dirty` props to set the initial `touched` and `dirty` meta values for your schema fields:
+You can provide `initial-touched` prop to set the initial `touched` meta flags for your schema fields:

 ```html
 <template>